basnijholt/nijho.lt/content/post/homelab-explained/index.md

       - traefik.http.routers.traefik-lab.middlewares=local-ips-only@file,authelia@docker
 ```

-I don't do that for most services, because a login page in front of an app sometimes breaks things, like mobile apps that talk to the app directly.
+I do that for some services, but not all, because a login page in front of an app sometimes breaks things, like mobile apps that talk to the app directly.

 Most apps have their own login, and I trust that enough on my own network.
 I also trust the people on it.